Rock, Paper, Scissors, Etc -- Topics in the Theory of Regular Tournaments: Relations and Digraphs

-We will call an Eulerian tournament a \emph{game} , as these are the tournaments which generalize the Rock-Paper-Scissors game.
-This requires that $I$ have odd cardinality, in which case, a game $\Pi$ is a digraph such that for all $i \in I$, $|\Pi(i)| = |\Pi^{-1}(i)| = n$ with $n = \frac{1}{2}(|I| - 1)$.
-That is, a game is exactly a regular tournament.
-The score vector for such a game is given by $s_r = n$ for $r = 1, \dots, 2n+1$.
+\end{proof} Henceforth, we will call a regular tournament a \emph{game} , for short, as these are the tournaments which generalize the Rock-Paper-Scissors game.
+Clearly, a game of size $2n + 1$ is a tournament with score vector given by $s_r = n$ for $r = 1, \dots, 2n+1$.

 The \emph{trivial game} has size $1$.
 That is, $I$ is a singleton and the unique digraph is the empty subset of $I \times I$.

 A cycle is obviously Eulerian since $|\Pi(i)| = 1 = |\Pi^{-1}(i)|$ for every $i$ on the cycle.